utzcoz/utzcoz.github.io/_posts/2020-05-02-Analyze-AOSP-vsync-model.markdown

 > It maintains a model of the periodic hardware-based `vsync` events of a display and uses that model to execute period callbacks at specific phase offsets from the hardware `vsync` events.
 The model is constructed by feeding consecutive hardware event timestamps to the `DispSync` object via the `addResyncSample` method.
 > The model is validated using timestaps from `Fence` objects that are passed to the `DispSync` object via the `addPresentFence` method.
 These fence timestamps should correspond to a hardware `vsync` event, but they need not be consecutive hardware `vsync` times.
 If this method determines that the current model accurately represents the hardware `vsync` event times it will return `false` to indicate that a resynchronization (vai `addResyncSample`) is not needed.

 The above description of `DispSync` is copied from `DispSync.h` comments.
 It illustrates the function of `DispSync`.
-It uses the hardware-base `vsync` events to constrcut its internal model, and then notifying callback the `vsync` event periodly based on its internal model.
+It uses the hardware-base `vsync` events to construct its internal model, and then notifying callback the `vsync` event periodic based on its internal model.
 Also the `SurfaceFlinger` will check `DispSync`'s internal model's accuracy, and use `addResyncSample` to re-construct its internal model if `SurfaceFlinger` thinks `DispSync`'s internal model's accuracy is not enough.

 In other word, the `DispSync` is the middle level of real hardware-based `vsync` events, and received `vsync` events of callback.
 It will feed hardware-based `vsync` events, and simulate it in software.
 Also there is a mechanism to correct its simulated model.